The Homestead at Denison University

-The Homestead at Denison University (Granville, Ohio) is a student-run intentional community with a focus on environmental sustainability and voluntary simplicity.
-Founded in 1977 under the guiding vision of biology professor Dr. Robert W. Alrutz, it is an evolving experiment in learning through living.
+The Homestead at Denison University is a student-run intentional community in Granville, Ohio.
+Founded in 1977 by a group of students and the biology professor Dr. Robert W. Alrutz, it is an evolving experiment in learning through living.
 Membership is limited to twelve full-time students of Denison University per semester.

-These students (referred to as “Homesteaders” or “Homies”) represent a variety of ages, backgrounds, and academic majors.
+In 2025, the administration of Denison announced that it would be closing the Homestead in 2027, the fiftieth anniversary of the intentional community.

 Description

-In its core values and activities, The Homestead has much in common with intentional communities like Dancing Rabbit Ecovillage (Missouri), Sandhill Farm (Missouri), and Cobb Hill CoHousing (Vermont).
+The Homestead resembles intentional communities like Dancing Rabbit Ecovillage, Sandhill Farm, and Cobb Hill CoHousing.
 It differs from these communities in its direct connection to a liberal arts college, and its lack of long-term residents.
 As all Homesteaders are students, their residencies last from one semester to three years.